 All Families must exercise extreme caution when bringing children to camp:

-Families will park at the front gate during drop off and pick up, without entering
+Families will park at the front gate during drop off and pick up, without entering the facility.

 NOTE: Campers should bring two washable cloth facial coverings and a small bottle of personal hand sanitizer to camp.

 Upon their arrival at the front gate of Night Eagle, families (campers and their parent or guardian) must remain in their vehicle during ALL of the arrival screening and drop-off process.
 Everyone will be required to wear a cloth mask.

 An EMT will collect the Pre-Camp Screening Record.
 If a camper does not have the Pre-camp Screening Record or if he is displaying symptoms of COVID-19, he will not be admitted into camp